MinaShum/BCB546-2024/Unix/README.md

 The explanation is provided in the maize code block using comments.
 <br>
-I have 10 files named mch_{1-10}.txt which contain separate chromosomes.
+I have 10 filed named mch_{1-10}.txt which contain separate chromosomes.
 <br>
 10 files names inc_order{1-10}.txt for increasing order and "?".
 <br>